viewtool/I2C_Adapter/C-SHARP_USB_CNT_Frequency/USB_CNT_Frequency/README.md

 # CNT_Frequency
-An C# project to test CNT_Frequency.
+A C# project to test CNT_Frequency.